-What is the role of the licensee representative?
+What is the role of the licensee representatives?

-Where the service operator holds the licence, that body, and not the licensee representatives specifically, retains the responsibilities that, under the Child Care Act 2001, apply to the licence holder.
-The name of the service operator is written on the licence, not the names of the licensee representative.
+Where the service operator holds the licence, that body, and not the licensee representatives specifically, retains the responsibilities that, under the Act, apply to the licence holder.
+The name of the service operator is written on the licence, not the names of the licensee representatives.